brillout/wildcard-api/readme.md

 - The browser cannot connect to the server.
 (The user is offline or your server is down.)
 - The endpoint function throws an uncaught error.

-If you use a library that is expected to throws errors, then catch them:
+If you use a library that is expected to throw errors, then catch them:

 ~~~js
 // Node.js server